 · The duct tape roll and any remainder of the cord used were never found in the Ramsey mansion.
 A footprint one foot from the body made in concrete dust from a High-Tec brand boot could not be linked to any shoe in the house.
 The 4.5 inch stick used in the ligature strangulation came from one of Mrs. Ramsey’s paintbrushes.
 Similar to how the "ransom" notepad and pen were used and then put away, part of the rest of the broken paintbrush was found in the basement among Patsy's art supplies.

 · Four fibers on the duct tape have been linked to the red and black jacket that Patsy wore the night before.
-When Patsy greeted an officer at 5:55 a.m. she was wearing the same jacket she had just worn to the Christmas party and her make-up was still on and her hair was still done.
+When Patsy greeted an officer at 5:55 a.m. she was wearing the same velvet black pants and jacket she had just worn to the Christmas party and her make-up was still on and her hair was still done.
 Patsy maintains that she dressed that morning prior to finding out that JonBenet was missing.
-Yet it took the police months to get the clothing the Ramseys were wearing the night before, just as it took months to get their credit card bills and phone records.
+Yet it took the police more than a year to get the clothing the Ramseys were wearing the night before, just as it took months to get their credit card bills and phone records.
+And Patsy did not change her outfit from one day to the next on two days of TV interviews, which the police interpreted as an effort to manipulate people into thinking that such was her common practice.

 · Prosecutors often fail to convict parents who murder a child, because most people cannot even imagine committing such a crime.
 Sadly, however, Susan Smith drowned her two young boys, just as thousands of parents have murdered their own children, and countless fathers have molested their daughters.Such brutality does happen, and society’s mindset disregarding such behavior results in more victims.